Atezolizumab

 Atezolizumab is available to adult patients with locally advanced or metastatic urothelial carcinoma who have had platinum-containing chemotherapy.
 It can also be offered to patients with untreated locally advanced or metastatic urothelial carcinoma if their tumours express PD-L1 at a level of 5% or more when cisplatin-containing chemotherapy is unsuitable.

-This approval has been based primarily on the IMvigor130 clinical trial, which demonstrated a median overall survival (OS) of 16 months when treated with atezolizumab and platinum plus gemcitabine, versus 13.4 months for patients treated with chemotherapy and placebo (Galsky and others, 2020).
+This approval has been based primarily on the IMvigor130 clinical trial, which demonstrated a median overall survival of 16 months for patients treated with atezolizumab and platinum plus gemcitabine, versus 13.4 months for patients treated with chemotherapy and placebo.

 Resources